310mc/https-310mc.github.io-tl/source/_posts/idol_story/kanata_2.md

 Wait, you’re clearly here to take a break if you’re just resting… I’m sorry for asking the obvious…
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-i think it’s a little different from that. i’m actually waiting for miss producer to arrive.
+i think it is a little different from [that]. i am actually waiting for miss [producer] to arrive.

-i can’t *puka puka* here since there isn’t much water, so i was drinking the juices from the drink stand to avoid drying up.
+i cannot *puka puka* here since there is not much [water], so i was drinking [juice] from the [drink stand] to avoid drying up.

-i could’ve just chosen the water, but i wanted to try out the other drinks they have while i’m here.
+i could have just chosen the [water], but i wanted to try out the other [drinks] they have while i am here.

-i recommend the orange soda. would you like to drink one, midori?
+i recommend the [orange soda]. would you like to drink one, midori?
 {% endbubble %}

 {% bubble Midori %}
 Um, okay.
 I guess I’ll drink it… May I sit next to you?
 As long as I’m not in your way…
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-of course you aren’t~ you and i are a close family, right? so come sit next to me~♪
+of course you [aren’t]\~ since you and i are a close [family]. so come sit next to me\~♪
 {% endbubble %}

 {% bubble Midori %}
 Okay, then. *<th>(Sits down)</th>*
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
 what have you been doing today, midori?
 {% endbubble %}